What to eat in Veneto: products and dishes from regional tradition

 A theater of different dominations, Veneto is a region rich in nuances, contrasts and diversity.
-It is an extraordinary territory with a multifaceted soul that is also reflected in its eclectic food, which alternates dishes of meat with fresh and saltwater fish, a reflection of the many corners of a territory that lies between coastal stretches and lagoon areas, inland and mountainous areas.
-The region includes cities like Verona, where the Adige River flows, fertile Treviso, which is not far from the Piave River, romantic Venice with its Lagoon, and austere Padua, in the heart of the region, between the Euganean Hills and the Po Valley.
-Whichevery city you choose for your itinerary, find time for a gastronomic stop and treat yourself to a moment of relaxation in the name of taste with the many local delicacies.
+It is an extraordinary territory with a multifaceted soul, reflected in its eclectic food culture, which alternates meat dishes with freshwater and saltwater fish, mirroring the many corners of a land that lies between coastal stretches and lagoon areas, inland plains and mountain regions.

 What to taste during your holiday in the Veneto Region